emmetio/Emmet.tmplugin/README.md

-# Emmet plugin for TextMate editor #
+# Deprecated: this plugin works for TextMate 1 and OSX < 10.9.
+A newer version that works with OSX 10.9+ and TextMate 2 is available [here](https://github.com/emmetio/textmate2/).

-**This plugin is automatically generated from [Emmet Objective-C](https://github.com/emmetio/emmet-objc) project.
-Please do not provide any pull requests here.**
+---

 ## How to install ##